Chrismarsh/CHM/docs/build.rst

    READTHEDOCS="True" make html

-The env var is required to ensure the correct directories are searched.
+The env var is required to ensure the correct directories are searched for in-source builds.

 Troubleshooting